prisms-center/CASMcode_docs/_formats/casm/clex/Configuration.md

 ---
-title: "Configuration (`config.json`)"
+title: "Configuration"
 permalink: /formats/casm/clex/Configuration/
 ---

 ### Description

-A representation of a single crystal state, defined by the specification of degrees of freedom (DoF) values in a supercell of a particular [BasicStructure] (the "prim").
+A representation of a single crystal state, defined by the specification of degrees of freedom (DoF) values in a supercell of a [Prim].

-**Note:** Configurations may written in CASM projects as `config.json` files using the `casm query --write-config` method.
+#### Project files

-{: .notice--info}
+This format is used for the [`config.json`] file, which may be generated using the `casm query --write-config` method.

 ### JSON Attributes List